 Note that the architecture does not dictate that a frontend must take all of its input from the information layer.
 For example, if a surveillance system requires the integration of live camera images, these can of course be tapped directly by the frontend and do not have to be made available in the information layer.
-On the contrary: a camera image does not fulfill the requirements for information (Sec.
-II.C) but is rather to be classified as a signal.
+On the contrary: a camera image does not fulfill the requirements for information (Section III-C) but is rather to be classified as a signal.

 The information layer is of central importance in this architecture.
 If the information models are sufficiently standardized, front- and backends can be reused as modular components to create concrete system realizations (provided that the specific technical constraints are sufficiently similar).
+This once again highlights the need for clean and standardized information models (cf. Section III-B).